vaakash/aakash-web/docs/ultimate-floating-widgets/pro/location-rules.md

 * `Categories of post` - To display in posts of specific post category.
 * `Tags of post` - To display in posts of specific post tags.
 * `Terms of post` - To display in posts of specific terms of the custom taxonomy.
+* `WooCommerce product` - To display on all products or specific products by ID.
+* `WooCommerce shop page` - To display on the WooCommerce shop page.
+* `WooCommerce cart page` - To display on the WooCommerce cart page.
+* `WooCommerce checkout page` - To display on the WooCommerce checkout page.
+* `WooCommerce account page` - To display on the WooCommerce account page.

 Every rule has an operator `is/is not` which can be used to negate the rule itself.